Covera Covera

 What Is Full Coverage Car Insurance?

 Full coverage combines liability, collision, and comprehensive protection.
-In Prescott, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms, and wildlife crossings.
+In Prescott, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms (haboobs), and wildlife crossings.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Prescott's 'Everybody's Hometown' reputation attracts retirees from across the country, creating one of Arizona's highest concentrations of senior drivers — which actually helps keep accident rates and premiums lower than the state average.
+In Prescott, this is especially important — Prescott's 'Everybody's Hometown' reputation attracts retirees from across the country, creating one of Arizona's highest concentrations of senior drivers — which actually helps keep accident rates and premiums below the state average.

 What Full Coverage Doesn't Cover